-Accordingly, the evidence which the apostle affords of his apostolate is never derivative, or that he had authority from others; but, &#8220;If I am not an apostle unto others, doubtless I am to you: for the seal of mine apostleship are ye in the Lord&#8221;: &#8220;For though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus I have begotten you through the gospel.&#8221; &#8220;Since ye seek a proof of Christ speaking in me,&#8230; examine yourselves, whether ye be in the faith; prove your own selves.
-Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?&#8221; &#8220;Truly the signs of an apostle were wrought among you in all patience, in signs, and wonders, and mighty deeds.&#8221; So his argument, as to the dispensation, is &#8220;When he ascended up on high,&#8230; he gave some, apostles; and some, prophets,&#8221; etc.
+Accordingly, the evidence which the apostle affords of his apostolate is never derivative, or that he had authority from others; but, "If I am not an apostle unto others, doubtless I am to you: for the seal of mine apostleship are ye in the Lord": "For though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus I have begotten you through the gospel".
+"Since ye seek a proof of Christ speaking in me, ... examine yourselves, whether ye be in the faith; prove your own selves.
+Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?"
+"Truly the signs of an apostle were wrought among you in all patience, in signs, and wonders, and mighty deeds".
+So his argument, as to the dispensation, is "When he ascended up on high, ... he gave some, apostles; and some, prophets", etc.

-Now the twelve were apostles, and had the express name from our Lord&#8217;s commission, before He ascended up on high at all.
-Yet they do not come into the apostle&#8217;s contemplation in spirit at all&#8212;that is, in any *such* character, because they did not, in that state, constitute a part of the dispensation of gift, and authority by gift, of which he was the minister and expounder.
-This was associated with the ascended glory of Christ&#8212; &#8220;When he ascended up on high, he gave.&#8221; Accordingly, when the apostle was called, he was called not as knowing Christ after the flesh (if he had, he would know Him no more); but as one, who as a Jew, in ignorance indeed, had consented to that very act against Stephen which shewed the rejection of the Jews; and was a killing apostle of the Sanhedrim who had been so guilty, to find any of those who called upon His name.
+Now the twelve were apostles, and had the express name from our Lord's commission, before He ascended up on high at all.
+Yet they do not come into the apostle's contemplation in spirit at all -- that is, in any *such* character, because they did not, in that state, constitute a part of the dispensation of gift, and authority by gift, of which he was the minister and expounder.
+This was associated with the ascended glory of Christ -- "When he ascended up on high, he gave".
+Accordingly, when the apostle was called, he was called not as knowing Christ after the flesh (if he had, he would know Him no more); but as one, who as a Jew, in ignorance indeed, had consented to that very act against Stephen which shewed the rejection of the Jews; and was a killing apostle of the Sanhedrim who had been so guilty, to find any of those who called upon His name.
 He was identified, not with the believing, but with the unbelieving portion of the Jews, when the question was between them; and he was not a Christian at all while the church had this character.
 He was the witness of the calling of grace, and the perception of supreme glory.
 The manner of his call was declarative of both.
-He was in the career of opposition to Christ, and was arrested to be the witness of His glory, and of whatever should be revealed to him&#8212;not of His earthly career*;* to that he had been a spiritual stranger&#8212;not of His fellowship when risen with His brethren; from that he had been a careless outcast, or a bitter opposer to it&#8212;but of His ascended glory.
+He was in the career of opposition to Christ, and was arrested to be the witness of His glory, and of whatever should be revealed to him -- not of His earthly career; to that he had been a spiritual stranger -- not of His fellowship when risen with His brethren; from that he had been a careless outcast, or a bitter opposer to it -- but of His ascended glory.

 It was not, as with the twelve, the patient tracing with slow